nsidc/slackbotr/README.md

   security token decorator? ¯\_(ツ)_/¯
 * Create a more mature interface for the slackbots instead of creating FastAPI endpoints within each slackbot.
-We could expect a particular class to be defined for each slackbot, and abstract away error messages and such.
+We could expect a particular class to be defined for each slackbot, and abstract away things like:
+  * Error handling
+  * Standardized response messages and codes